 Erin Mychele Selover is a Spiritual Strategist, a Teachers Council member at Spirit Rock Meditation Center and a Rites of Passage Guide.
 Her client sessions draw from fifteen years as a body-oriented Marriage and Family Therapist, twenty years of Buddhist practice and decades of teaching.

-Erin currently has a strategic coaching practice where she specializes in working with women in the realm of both the practical and the spiritual.
-One of Erin’s missions is to empower women to boldly vision the world they want to live in and then accompany them in co-creating it.
-Erin specializes in collaborative-based leadership and creating systems that allow the insight of our mutual inter-dependence and belonging to be realized.
+She currently has a spiritual strategy practice where she specializes in working with individuals and groups who passionately want to co-create a world that works for all.
+She specializes in guiding clients in the realm of both the practical and the spiritual.
+Erin’s mission is to support clients to boldly envision the world they want to live in and then accompany them in co-creating it.

-Supporting students to see factors that contribute to their pain as part of a larger system helps to decrease shame, increase a sense of agency and to work collectively towards compassionately changing oppressive systems within their communities.
+She supports clients and students to see factors that contribute to their pain as part of a larger system.
+This helps to decrease shame, increase a sense of agency and to work collectively towards compassionately changing oppressive systems within their businesses and communities.

-She is passionate about the intersection Celtic Mythology, Buddhism and Feminine Mystery Knowledge, in particular how the intersection of these modalities can inspire women to live courageously at this time of global crisis.
+Erin is passionate about the intersection of Celtic Mythology, Buddhism and Feminine Mystery Knowledge.
+More specifically, in how the intersection of these modalities can inspire women to live courageously at this time of global crisis.

-Inspired by a vision of multi cultural coalitions of non-violent activists creating lasting change, as a white women, Erin has a passion for guiding and accompanying other white people at the intersection of Buddhism and racial justice, answering a call to decrease the burden on people of color to educate white people on dominant culture.
+Inspired by a vision of multicultural coalitions of non-violent activists creating lasting change together, Erin has a passion for being in dialogue with other white people who are at the intersection of Buddhism and racial justice.

-As a student of the body for the past 20 years, Erin views the tension held in the body as a potential doorway to liberation when we have the courage engage it.
-She regards self-care and listening to the body as essential to sustainable skilful action in the world.
-She is a practitioner of Bio-Dynamic Cranial Touch and integrates it into her teaching and individual work.
+As a student of the body for the past 20 years, Erin views the tension held in the body as a potential doorway to liberation – when we have the courage to engage it.
+She regards self-care and listening to the body as essential to sustainable skillful action in the world.
+She is a Licensed Marriage and Family Therapist and a practitioner of Biodynamic Cranial Touch which she integrates into her teaching and spiritual strategy sessions with individuals.